Non-credit courses in the liberal arts and sciences

 The process of choosing your courses begins with some questions about yourself:

-- What areas of study have you found most intriguing?
+- What areas of study do you find most intriguing?

 - What do you consider you are “best” at and want to do more of?